 Other festive Irish recipes

-In a large bowl, sift together flour, baking soda, and salt.
+- In a large bowl, whisk together flour, baking soda, and salt.

-Remove soda bread from the oven.
-Allow to cool in pan for 5 minutes, then transfer to a wire rack.
+- Remove soda bread from the oven.
+Allow to cool in pan for 5 minutes, then transfer to a wire cooling rack to cool completely.
 Dust the top of the bread with a small amount of baking soda (optional).

 - Cut and serve bread immediately.